 October 17, 2016

-Key words: Vending Machine, Embedded Systems, Web Design, Circuit Design, Design Report,

-Build Report, C, Python, PHP, HTML, MySQL

 PLAGIARISM DECLARATION

 I, Baden David Morgan, know that plagiarism is wrong.
-Plagiarism is to use anothers work and pretend that it is ones own.
+Plagiarism is to use another’s work and pretend that it is one’s own.

 I, Baden David Morgan, have used the IEEE convention for citation and referencing.
 Each contribution to, and quotation in, this report from the work(s) of other people has been attributed, and has been cited and referenced.